falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 ---

 One topic at work last week was to automatic load more items in a list, when the user scroll to the end of the list.
-I want to decorate a classic serverside pagination with some javascript to solve this.
+I want to decorate a classic server-side pagination with some JavaScript to solve this.

-First I add a attrebute to the items list to mark them as the items container for seletion later.
+First I add an attribute to the container of the listed items for select them later in the JavaScript.

 ```html
 <div data-pagination="container">